anggelomos/tickthon/README.md

 - kanban_status: str, default: ""
 - recurrent_id: Optional[str], default: ""

-## Ticktick Ids environment variable
+## Environment variables
+- TT_user: Ticktick username
+- TT_pass: Ticktick password
-If you want to use this package to its full potential, you need to set the environment variable TICKTICK_IDS, this variable should be a json string with the following keys:
+- TICKTICK_IDS: This variable should be a json string with the following keys:

 for example:
 ```json